MattJaBishop/INFO664/README.md

 - WordPress: A free and open-source content management system (CMS) for hosting web content.

+- Sublime Text: Text editor used to create my python scripts.

 Notes for those running and editing files: